Hayespace/Milestone2/README.md

 - Plug the output into an external speaker for live performance.
   -  Users can use either the output of their device or bluetooth to connect to external speakers or recording device for live performance or recording.

+### Objectives

+Learnability: How quickly can a new user understand how to use the application?

+- The interface is very intuitive and modelled off of existing instruments such as a piano or electric drum pad.
+The buttons are responsive and interactive.

+Efficiency: How efficiently can users accomplish tasks once they are familiar with the application?

+- With a very user friendly design and easy to navigate panels, it does not take much time for the user to become familiar with it's functionality.

 ## Validator Testing

 - HTML - Errors found on index.html (Also refer to Unfixed Bugs)